-Four to six full-scale productions are mounted each season.
+Four to six full-scale productions are produced each season.
 Productions last six to twelve weeks depending on the complexity of the work being produced.
 Cast members rehearse an average of two hours, three times a week.
 During the course of each production, participants are taught performance skills including acting, singing, and dance.
-Older participants are also exposed to technical theatre, stagecraft, and costume design.
+Older participants are also exposed to technical theater, stagecraft, and costume design.

 The Pied Piper Children’s Theatre of NYC was founded at Holy Trinity Church Inwood in 1999 by Reinaldo ‘Rey-Rey’ Martinez-Cubero, the theatre’s former Executive and Artistic Director.
 During a long search for a possible venue, Rey-Rey came upon the theatre space at Holy Trinity Church Inwood, with its rundown stage that at the time was used as storage for folding chairs, lumber, and the oversized toys of a children’s indoor playgroup.
 The Reverend Johanna-Karen Johannson, herself a former performing artist who had wanted to start arts programming and community outreach through theatre at the church, invited Rey-Rey to give a presentation to the Vestry.
 The Vicar, Wardens, and Vestry of Holy Trinity Church Inwood approved the program and The Pied Piper Children’s Theatre of NYC (PPCT) presented its first production, Snow White and the Seven Dwarves, in October 1999 with a cast of 27 children ages 5 to 13.
 Since then, over five hundred and fifty children have participated in the program.
 This has created a strong community of families from different income levels and ethnic backgrounds.
 In 2003, Rey-Rey developed the Delphi Theatre as a branch of PPCT in order to present productions involving professional performers, adults from the community and the participants of The Pied Piper Theatre.